 If your vehicle has a center passenger position, be sure to use the correct buckle when buckling your lap-shoulder belt.
 If you find that the latch plate will not go fully into the buckle, see if you are using the buckle for the center passenger position.

 Center Passenger Position

 Lap Belt

-If your vehicle has a front split seat and a rear bench seat, someone can sit in the center positions.
+If your vehicle has front and rear bench seats, someone can sit in the center positions.